 Content: Please comment on the candidate's general fitness for the course of study proposed, particularly in upper-level coursework, and the suitability of the university chosen (why their studies and proposed career would be best served by being at a British university).
 Observations about the candidate's general character as well as academic standing and ability will be of great value to the selection authorities in deciding which candidates should be invited for an interview at the Regional Centre.
 The Selectors look for candidates who have the potential to excel as scholars, as leaders and as contributors to improved UK-US understanding and base their selection on the candidate's academic merit, leadership potential and ambassadorial potential.
 Preference is given to candidates who combine high academic ability with the capacity to play an active part in the life of the United Kingdom university to which they go, and who display potential to make a significant contribution to their own society.
 As you craft your letter, you may find helpful our suggestions for writers of recommendation letters.

 Format and submission: Please submit your letter by August 28, 2019, so that the Committee on Student Fellowships can review it along with the candidate's other application materials.
 Your letter provides information critical to their endorsement decision.
 Letters have a 1,000 word limit and are submitted by copying and pasting into an online portal.
 Recommenders will recieve an email invitation from the Marshall Scholarship Embark Application system providing a link and instructions for submitting the letter.
 Alternatively, you can send your letter as a Word doc to Christine Overstreet and she can copy and paste the letter into the portal on your behalf.
 Please address your letter to the Marshall Scholarship Selection Committee.
 If a candidate is selected as a Scholar by the Marshall Commission, you will be sent a second email with a pdf of your letter attached.
-Marshall asks you to print your letter on institutional letterhead, sign it by hand in ink, and mail it to the address provided.
-(Please save your original copy on a Word document so that you can easily print it onto letterhead should the applicant be offered the scholarship.)
+If this occurs, Marshall will ask you to print your letter on institutional letterhead, sign it by hand in ink, and mail it to the address provided.
+(Therefore, please save your original copy on a Word document so that you can easily print it onto letterhead should the applicant be offered the scholarship.)
+Information for recommenders on the Marshall website.

 Foundation website: http://www.marshallscholarship.org/